zasimov/udacitylib/README.md

 # UdacityLib

-UdacityLib is a Python library containing a stuff for Udacity Machine-Learning-oriented courses.
+UdacityLib is a Python library containing the stuff for Udacity Machine-Learning-oriented courses.

-**detailed description is coming soon**
+**a detailed description is coming soon**